Zanane Rajsingh: Early life and education

 Zanane Rajsingh was born in Kolhapur, Maharashtra in 1988.
 He studied at National Public School, Indore and St. Paul's Higher Secondary School, Indore where his family resides in Harsiddhi Colony.
 His father works as a logistic manager in a private firm in Ahmedabad and his mother is a retired school teacher.
 He currently resides in Ahmedabad, Gujarat.

 Career

 In 2009, Zanane Rajsingh moved to Pune to work for a Multinational corporation where he continued working till 2011.
 While working there, he made a 16-minute short film A Candle Light Event based on the German bakery blast in Pune in 2010, which garnered appreciation from the film festivals.

-In 2013, his psychological thriller short film Hastkala won a Best Screenplay award at the Dada Saheb Phalke Film Festival.
+In 2013, he directed psychological thriller short film Hastkala.
 He then developed this short film into a feature film called as Beyond Blue - An Unnerving Tale of a Demented Mind which went on the floor by end of 2014.
 It had its world premiere at Cannes 2015.
 He is currently busy his directorial venture – It's Tomorrow, a climate fiction feature film on climate change which produced by an Indo-US based film production company Nanoland Group.
 He was awarded at 8th Gauravvanta Gujarati Award, 2015 for making films in Gujarat and representing Gujarat internationally.